user-grinch/Cheat-Menu/README.md

 A Cheat-Menu for Grand Theft Auto SanAndreas which allows a large set of modifications/cheats to be applied enabling a much more easier & amusing gameplay.

-It's based on [Moonloader](https://gtaforums.com/topic/890987-moonloader/) and uses [Moon Imgui](https://blast.hk/threads/19292/) for its interface.
+It's based on [Moonloader](https://gtaforums.com/topic/890987-moonloader/) and uses [mimgui](https://github.com/THE-FYP/mimgui) for its interface.

 Take a look [here](https://github.com/inanahammad/Cheat-Menu/wiki/Installation) for installation.
 ### Official Topics